SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Experiment

 \section{Experiment}

-This section provides additional quantitative and qualitative results from our \textsc{StreamMultiDiffusion}.
-We focus on demonstrating the feasibility of our approach to accelerate the speed of region-based text-to-image generation and arbitrary-shape generation~\textit{e.g.}, panorama.
-Since our method relies on the use of LCM LoRA~\cite{luo2023lcm}, which is implemented on Stable Diffusion v1.5~\cite{rombach2022high}, our experiments are based on the public checkpoint of this specific version.
-However, we note that our method can be applied to any community-created checkpoints.
-More results can be found in Section~\ref{sec:b_exp_qual}.
+We provide comprehensive evaluation of our \textsc{SemanticDraw} using various types of acceleration modules and samplers.
+We compare our experiments based on the public checkpoints of Stable Diffusion 1.5~\cite{rombach2022high}, SDXL~\cite{podellsdxl}, and SD3~\cite{sauer2024sd3}.
+However, we note that our method can be applied to any community-trained models using DreamBooth~\cite{ruiz2023dreambooth}.
+More results can be found in Section~S2 of our Supplementary Materials.